GeekTrainer/help-desk-bot-lab/exercise8-BackChannel.md

-# EExercise 8: Send and Receive Events Through a Backchannel
+# Exercise 8: Send and Receive Events Through a Backchannel

 The backchannel mechanism allows a client app and the bot to exchange information that is invisible to the user.
 Examples of this could be from requesting the client's time zone to reading a GPS location or what the user is doing on a web page.
 The bot can even guide the user by automatically filling out parts of a web web form and so on.
 The backchannel closes the gap between JavaScript client apps and bots.